markfinal/cruiz-docs/docs/index.md

 A spinbox offering a way to change the number of cores that Conan commands will use.
 #### Commands
 Toolbar icons for each Conan and other commands that can be executed on the recipe.
 Tooltips contain the exact command to be executed on the command line, and will update with changes to the configuration of the recipe.
+#### CMake
+Checkboxes to enable verbose CMake output and enabling CMake find debug mode.
+These are to avoid needing to modify any build scripts on disk.
+#### Compiler caching
+cruiz is aware of several compiler caching technologies:

+* ccache
+* sccache
+* buildcache

+CMake based builds should integrate with any of these.
+Autotools based builds can be configured to add extra command line flags to integrate.

 ### Dependencies dock
 This is a representation of a Conan lock file for the recipe in its selected configuration.